Ghost polygons, Poisson bracket and convexity: Ghost integration

 \section{Ghost integration}

-In this section, given a $\Theta$-uniformly hyperbolic bundle $\rho$, a $\Theta$-ghost polygon $G$ and a $1$-form $\alpha$ on $\hh$ with values in the endormorphism bundle of a uniformly hyperbolic bundle (of a special type), we produce a real number denoted This procedure is called the {\em ghost integration}.
-We introduce the dual cohomology object $\Omega_{\rho(G)}$ which is a 1-form with values in the endomorphism bundle so that
+In this section, given a $\Theta$-uniformly hyperbolic bundle $\rho$, a $\Theta$-ghost polygon $G$ and a $1$-form $\alpha$ on $\hh$ with values in the endormorphism bundle of a uniformly hyperbolic bundle , we produce a complex (or real) number denoted This procedure is called {\em ghost integration}.
+The construction is motivated by the following formula that allows us to compute the variation of a correlation function with respect to a variation of uniformly hyperbolic bundles: